Survey Response Generation: Generating Closed-Ended Survey Responses In-Silico with Large Language Models: Ethical Considerations

 \section{Ethical Considerations}

 Survey Response Generation Methods are frequently under-reported or insufficiently described in existing research, which poses challenges for reproducibility and transparency.
 In-silico surveys represent an emerging and active area of inquiry within both NLP and survey methodology.
-These approaches hold considerable promise for advancing survey research, for example through applications in pre-testing instruments or imputing missing data.
-Nevertheless, uncritical applications---particularly those aimed at directly predicting survey outcomes---carry the risk of distorting public opinion, with a heightened potential to misrepresent the perspectives of marginalized populations.
+These approaches hold considerable promise for advancing survey research, for example to pre-test survey instruments or to impute missing data.

+However, uncritical applications---particularly those aimed at directly predicting survey outcomes---carry the risk of distorting public opinion, with a heightened potential to misrepresent the perspectives of marginalized populations.
 Furthermore, unresolved epistemological questions persist regarding the extent to which simulated survey responses can meaningfully inform our understanding of the populations they aim to represent.
 Finally, issues of inferential privacy warrant careful consideration, as individuals may not consent to the simulation of their responses, particularly in cases where they have deliberately chosen not to participate in surveys.